 An allegory is a story with a hidden meaning.

-From beginning to end, the book offers a fantastic study of “character qualities” through the many varied “characters” you meet.
+From beginning to end, the book offers a fantastic study of character qualities through the many varied people Christian meets along his journey.
 For instance:

 - Pliable – who starts on the journey with Christian only to get discouraged and go home

 - Worldly Wiseman – who encourages Christian to give up his silly fascination with religion and stray from his journey

 - Demas – who tries to tempt Christian away from his journey with worldly wealth

 - Evangelist – who first brings the Gospel message to Christian and urges him on his journey to Mt.
 Zion

 - Shining Ones – who are guardians to Christian throughout his journey

 - Faithful – a companion of Christian’s during the journey

 As you can tell, each person’s character traits “fits” his or her name and each character (there are many more) holds a very important place in values training discussions.
 The wealth of Biblical and character symbolism in The Pilgrim’s Progress is unmatched!

 The original 1678 version of The Pilgrim’s Progess by Paul Bunyan is a tad difficult to read and follow.
 Luckily, there are many wonderful versions available that allow you to read this book many times over with children at different ages.
 Here are some of the options: